How to automatically block XML-RPC brute force amplification attacks against WordPress

 How to block brute force login attacks over XML-RPC

 You can have Shield to help you with this.
-Simply go to the Lockdown module > API & XML-RPC > and enable "Disable The XML-RPC System" option:
+Simply go to the Firewall Zone > API & XML-RPC > and enable "Disable The XML-RPC System" option.

 You’ll now be protected against any possible XML-RPC brute force login attacks.